Written By Aditi Loveridge, first appeared in Still Standing Magazine

-As I was pulling them out, I heard my four year old rainbow daughter ask in a panicked voice,
+As I was pulling them out, I heard my four year old living son ask in a panicked voice,

 “What are you doing?”

-As I dropped the wilted petals and broken stems into the garbage, I heard my daughter let out a loud cry.
+Already halfway to the garbage, I nonchalantly replied “I’m throwing out the flowers, they died”.
+As I dropped the wilted petals and broken stems into the garbage, I heard my son let out a loud cry.

 Surely, this had nothing to do with the flowers…